ridakaddir/nest-hexagonal/README.md

 Software architecture is key in responding to dynamic market pressures, a well-designed software allows the company to deliver new features faster to meet evolving user needs.

 I remember in my early days as an SDE, I was always looking for how can I better structure my code, to make it easy to understand and add new features for my colleges and future me. so I was constantly refactoring my working feature trying to find the perfect Application Architecture. yes, I was young and stupid, and I am today as well. ‍😄
-Then later I discovered SOLID principles, clean code, Domain-Driven Design and the HA (Hexagonal Architecture). this was a big discovery for me because that was exactly what I was looking for.
+Then later I discovered **SOLID** principles, **clean code**, **Domain-Driven Design** and the **HA** (Hexagonal Architecture). this was a big discovery for me because that was exactly what I was looking for.

-I know many of you already read about clean code, SOLID and HA. but today I decided to write an article where I'll be explaining step by step how to implement these principles using HA with NestJS.
+I know many of you already read about clean code, SOLID and HA. but today I decided to write an article where I'll be explaining step by step how to implement these principles using HA with [NestJS](https://github.com/nestjs/nest).

 ### Before we go further, why should I use HA? 💁🏽‍♂️